qoomon/actions--template/README.md

 A template for creating new TypeScript GitHub Actions

 ### Usage
-- Create a new repository by clicking on the 🟩 `Use this Template` button at the top right
+- Create a new repository by clicking on the 🟩 `Use this template` button at the top right

 #### Development
 - run `npm install`